 DE.15 The student will demonstrate an understanding of the proper use of vehicle occupant-protection features and analyze how they can reduce injury severity and increase collision survival.
 Key concepts/skills include

-a) understanding and managing front and rear traction control;
+a) analyzing and demonstrating evasive maneuvers, using braking and steering combinations while maintaining front and rear traction control;

-c) recognizing how decisions are influenced and limited by the environment, the vehicle, driver error, and driver capabilities;
+c) recognizing how decisions are influenced and limited by the environment, the vehicle, driver error, and driver capabilities; and

 a) pedestrians and animals;

 c) tractor-trailers, trucks, and construction vehicles;

 d) sport utility vehicles, recreation vehicles, and trailers;